brbaso/UIkit_Lightbox_Extended/README.md

     </head>
 ```
 All comments are pretty much self explanatory and just to say here that this is almost standard use of UIkit
-framework - the only difference is that we load **lightbox-ext.js**(or **lightbox-ext.min.js** for production environment) instead
+framework -  the only difference is that we load **lightbox-ext.js**(or **lightbox-ext.min.js** for production
-of the original UIkit **lightbox.js** file.
+environment) instead of the original UIkit **lightbox.js** file.

-Also, there is main.css file loaded and used for additional styling of the gallery.
+Also, there is the main.css file loaded and used for additional styling inthe example.